jamorat/iOS-asymetric-rhythm-metronome/readme.md

 # Metronome
+Created by Brian Sleeper and Jack Amoratis on 5/17/14.
+Released into the public domain.
+We think this is awesome software, but in all humility, there's nothing highly secret going on here.
+A timer, some sounds being played, some decimals being converted into fractions.
+That represents the entire functionality of the program.
+All you need to do is pop in some buttons, labels, and a table into a view and wire it into this code, and you will have your own working variable metronome.
+If you can make use of this code, then feel free to fork it, or just cut and paste.
+No warranty is given, and we make no representation that this code is suitable for a particular purpose.
+Attribution appreciated but not required.
+This code is public domain.
+Enjoy!
+- Jack Amoratis and Brian Sleeper

 ## License
 This is an open source, free app.
 Anybody can use the app, and anyone can take the source code and do whatever they want with it.
 The app is a free gift to the world.
 Use it, rename it, sell it, make a lesson from it, whatever you want.
 Have fun!